hantuzun/hantuzun.com/content/posts/the-science-of-blockchains.md

 ## Intended Audience

-The series will require the reader to be comfortable with computer science papers.
+The series will demand the reader to be comfortable with computer science papers.
 In fact, the content will be the papers.

 My job is to curate the papers, explain their contexts in the blockchain space, and clarify them with my reading notes.